ddella/PHP8-Nginx/README.md

 This will build a Docker image, from scratch.
 It is based on Alpine Linux 3.15, Nginx 1.20 and PHP 8.
 Three files will be copied on the ```www``` directory of the container.
 This container can be used to test ```load balancer``` fronting web servers.
-Just hit your load balancer with the following url to get the IP address of the web server servicing the requests.
+Just point your browser to you load balancer's with the following url.
+The page gives you lots of information about the request.
 ```url
 http://<load balancer>/phpvariables.php
 ```